 Years 1 and 2: you study core mathematical methods and classes in calculus, geometry, applied analysis, mechanics, analysis and probability and statistics; Computer Science classes include machines, languages and computation, information and information systems, programming foundations, logic and algorithms, and user and data modelling.

-Your final year project may be carried out in either subject.
-Honours graduates with enough computing classes may seek accreditation from the British Computer Society.
+Years 3 and 4: you can choose to focus up to three of your classes in either mathematics or computer science; your final-year project may be carried out in either subject; Honours graduates with sufficient computing classes may seek accreditation from the British Computer Society.

 4 or 5 Highers at AABB or ABBBC including Maths at A plus English at National 5.
 Higher English and Advanced Higher Maths preferred.

 4 Highers at ABBB including Maths at A plus English at National 5, or BBBB including Maths at B plus 70% in Strathclyde Summer School Mathematics plus English at National 5.